 Are your familiar with the concept of “The Bucket List”?
 The movie with the same name that follows Jack Nicholson and Morgan Freeman as they try to complete a wish list of things to do before they “kick the bucket”?
 This inspired me to come up with a “Bucket List” of tailgate parties that every tailgater should experience before they die.
 In no particular order…

 World’s Largest Outdoor Cocktail Party: Florida vs. Georgia in Jacksonville – With a name like “World’s Largest Outdoor Cocktail Party”, how can this not be on any self-respecting tailgater’s bucket list?
-The amount of booze poured at this tailgate party would make W.C.
-Fields blush.
+The amount of booze poured at this tailgate party would make Mickey Mantle blush.
 Since the game is held on a neutral site, fans from both schools mingle and socialize up until game time.
 A popular tailgating game is trying to figure out which school’s co-eds are hotter.
 We’re all winners when playing this game.

 The Rose Bowl on January 1st – The BCS has really killed a lot of the spirit of the college football bowls but the Rose Bowl has somehow managed to maintain its rich traditions.
 Those traditions are apparent in the tailgating parking area prior to the “Granddaddy of Them All.”
 Because the Rose Bowl was built in 1921 there was not a lot of thought put into accommodating tailgaters.
 No problem.
 Tailgaters just park on the adjacent golf course and put out their chairs and fire up their grills.
-And because of the tradition of the game and the venue in which it is played, it does not matter who the two teams are competing.
+And because of the tradition of the game and the venue in which it is played, it does not matter which teams are competing.

 Did we miss something?
 What classic tailgate party was left off this Bucket List?
 Leave a comment and state your case.

-If you found this post entertaining or perhaps you disagreed with it, why not share it with your friends on Facebook, Twitter or just email it to someone?
+If you found this post entertaining or perhaps you disagreed with it, why not share it with your friends on Facebook, or Twitter or just email it to someone?
 Click the buttons below for easy sharing options and tell them what is on your tailgating bucket list.